ChrisHammond/DNNTemplates/README.md

 Project Description
 -----------
-Quick and easy to use Module and Theme (skin) Development templates for DotNetNuke 7/8/9 and Visual Studio 2019.
+Quick and easy to use Module and Theme (skin) Development templates for DNN 9 (DotNetNuke 7 and 8 also possible) and Visual Studio 2019.

-If you need a VS2008/10/12/13/15/17 support check out the older releases.
+If you need support for older versions of Visual Studio check out previous releases.

 Blog Announcement for the 2.0 release of the templates project http://www.chrishammond.com/blog/itemid/2616/using-the-new-module-development-templates-for-dot.aspx
 For instructions on how to modify the templates read this post https://www.christoc.com/tutorials/aid/3